 Schemes of delegation in multi-academy trusts

 All MATs do governance differently, and your scheme of delegation will set out your trust's approach.
-As a local governor, you need to be familiar with this document.
-Understand what kind of information you'll find in your scheme of delegation and when you should look to it for answers.
+As a trustee or local governor, you'll need to be familiar with this document.
+Understand what kind of information you'll find and when you should look to it for answers.

 Contents